dcernst/dcernst.github.io/academic-writing.md

   * N. Diefenderfer, D.C.
 Ernst, M. Hastings, L.N.
 Heath, H. Prawzinsky, B. Preston, J. Rushall, E. White, A. Whittemore.
 Prime Vertex Labelings of Several Families of Graphs.
 Accepted to *Involve*. [[arXiv:1503.08386][23]]
   * B. Love, A. Hodge, C. Corritore, and D.C.
 Ernst.
 Inquiry-Based Learning and the Flipped Classroom Model.
 Accepted to *PRIMUS*.
   * D.C.
 Ernst, M. Leingang, and R. Taylor.
 Facebook for Professional Educators: To Friend or Not to Friend? *MAA FOCUS*, June/July 2015, pages 6-7. [[ePrint][14]]
+  * D.C.
+Ernst and A. Hodge.
+Within $\epsilon$ of Independence: An Attempt to Produce Independent Proof-Writers via IBL.
+Accepted as book chapter (pending approval of *MAA Notes* board).
   * B. Beaudrie, D.C.
 Ernst, E. Kennedy, and R. St. Laurent.
 Inverted Pedagogy in Second Semester Calculus.
 Accepted to *PRIMUS*.
   * D.C.
 Ernst, A. Hodge, M. Jones, and S. Yoshinobu.
 The Many Faces of IBL.
 Accepted as book chapter.
   * D.C.
 Ernst, A. Hodge, and A. Schultz.
 Enhancing Proof Writing via Cross-Institutional Peer Review. *PRIMUS* 25(2), 121-130, 2015. [[DOI:10.1080/10511970.2014.921652][15]]